matthewearl/strippy/README.md

 Placement of a 4-pin DIP package, with resistors joining adjacent pins:

-    examples/dip2.py --allow-drilled --svg output/dip2.svg
+    examples/dip2.py --max-drilled=2 --svg output/dip2.svg

-This example requires `--allow-drilled` to be passed to find solutions, to ensure opposing pins of the DIP package are disconnected.
+This example requires `--max-drilled` to be passed to find solutions, to allow the holes between the pins of the DIP package to be drilled.

 Here is the output: